 A Pollution Incident Response Management Plan (PIRMP) must be prepared for all Projects based in NSW that hold an Environmental Protection Licence (EPL), or for any project if directed to prepare one by the EPA.
-This PIRMP has been prepared for the Bettergrow Pty Ltd composting facility at 74 Lemington Road Ravensworth NSW.
+This PIRMP has been prepared for the Bettergrow Pty Ltd composting facility at 74 Lemington Road Ravensworth NSW which holds EPL 7654.